Location: Jeannette Rankin Hall 017

 Hours: Fall Hours: T/TH 12:30 to 2:00pm (or by appointment)

-Rosalyn’s work within Native American communities and national organizations, as well as her research and publications on Traditional Environmental Knowledge and American Indian Activism, provide the ideal balance of community-based advocacy and academic excellence to provide Environmental Studies students with the skills, knowledge and awarness to work toward improving the environment and communities of Montana and the region.
+Rosalyn’s work within Native American communities and national organizations, as well as her research and publications on Traditional Environmental Knowledge and American Indian Activism, provide a unique blend and background of community-based advocacy and academic training that will benefit the students within Environmental Studies Program.

 Rosalyn worked for 20+ years with several national and regional Native non-profits including the Council of Energy Resource Tribes (who protected Native lands and natural resources), Americans for Indian Opportunity (who strengthen emerging Native leaders and governments) and Piegan Institute (who preserve and promote Native languages).
 She also worked at a Native college for 12 years, both as an instructor and program director.

 Rosalyn divides her time between living in the heart of Salish country in Missoula and living off the grid near Chief Mountain on the Blackfeet reservation.
-She is an enrolled member of the Blackfeet Tribe of Montana, and she is also Métis.
+She is an enrolled member of the Blackfeet Tribe of Montana (her mother's family) and she is also Métis (her father's family).

 Principal Investigator, "Native Woman Rebuilding Environmental Knowledge & the Impact of Climate Change," Humanities Montana grant, Summer 2014.
 (Postponed)